Chicken Breeds – The Ultimate Beginners Guide

 The White Leghorn is the variety of the Leghorn breed that is the most productive egg layer.
 They produce four to six white eggs every week with minimal feed.

 In contrast to the previous breeds, the leghorn is certainly not a lap chicken.
 They are pretty noisy, nervous, and flighty.
 They are, however, beginner-friendly.

 They are pretty hardy, but they prefer a warmer climate.

 Because the White Leghorn is such a prolific white egg layer, it’s also one of the most abused chicken breeds.
-If you want, you can give them a second life in your backyard.
+You can give them a second life in your backyard if you want.
 If you prefer some color in your flock, you can also opt for the Brown Leghorn.